rafalkkk/C001_PowerShell_Admin/README.md

-# Course "Python for Administrator"
+# Course "PowerShell for Administrator"

 Find more information on [www.kursyonline24.eu](www.kursyonline24.eu)